grinnell-cs/csc151-images/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-151-01 2024Sp] Grade reports and more (Sunday, 2024-03-31)

+Dear Breakers of Springs,

+I hope you are well and that you are excited about returning to classes.

+Our graders are still working on MP5 and recent MP redos.
+They hope to have them done soon.

+I've caught up on the LAs, readings, and metacognitive reflections.
+You should be able to find helpful (or at least sarcastic) comments on them on Gradescope as well as answers to most questions.

+I'll be sending out your latest grade reports in a few minutes.
+Let me know if you have questions.

+Don't forget to do the reading on randomness (due tonight) and the pre-reflection for MP6 (due Monday night)!

+Regards,

+-- SamR

 ## [CSC-151-01 2024Sp] Change in location for the Grinnell Lecture (Thursday, 11am, HSSC auditorium (A2231))

 Dear cons-tellation of 151ers,